SlimeVR/SlimeVR-Docs-Site/src/tools/slimetora.md

 ### My trackers are not aligned correctly to my body!

 Make sure you've done the `Body proportions calibration` correctly, either manually or automatically, and also make sure you have done `Automatic mounting calibration`, **NOT** manual.
-You can also change settings in the game you are running (e.g. VRChat's IK settings like `Legacy calibration`) or change the positions of the trackers physically.
+You can also change FBT settings in the game you are running (e.g. VRChat's `Legacy calibration`) or change the positions of the trackers physically.

-You can also use the recommended settings for VRChat found in the SlimeVR documentation [here](./vrchat-config.md)
+If running VRChat, there are some recommended settings for it [here](./vrchat-config.md).

 *Written by JovannMC, software developed by BracketProto & JovannMC*